 Randy Bachman and Fred Turner of Bachman-Turner Overdrive got the idea for this song when they were driving to a gig in New Orleans.

-Bachman-Turner Overdrive got the idea for this song when they were on tour.
-They were driving along a highway in the US when a few truckers decided to have some fun with the band, who were riding in the little van from Canada.
+As Bachman tells it, they were driving on a highway when a few truckers decided to have some fun with the musicians, who were riding in the little van from Canada.
 The truckers boxed them in and slowed down to a crawl.
-When they finally turned into a truckstop the band followed them with the intent to give them a good talking to.
+When they finally turned into a truck stop, Randy and Fred followed them with the intent of giving them a good talking to.
 Unfortunately, in the words of Randy Bachman, "The trucker looked like a Volkswagen with a head."
-The truckers had a good laugh and told the band that they needed to learn to "Let It Ride."
-The song was written that night. (thanks, LAkerr - Victoria, Canada)
+The truckers had a good laugh and told the band that they needed to learn to "Let it ride."

-All of the background vocals were sung by Fred Turner, which caused a flanging effect that Randy Bachman liked. (thanks, Jim - Aurora, CO)
+All of the background vocals were sung by Fred Turner, which caused a flanging effect that Randy Bachman liked.

 Does this song's intro sound similar to that of "Long Train Runnin'

 " by the Doobie Brothers?
 Randy Bachman thinks so.
 He says that the Doobie Brothers were sharing a dressing room with him and Fred Turner the night they came up with "Let It Ride," and the Doobies nicked the riff for their song.